Great Fire of London: Reaction

 A committee was established to investigate the cause of the Great Fire, chaired by Sir Robert Brooke.
 It received many submissions alleging a conspiracy of foreigners and Catholics to destroy London.
 The committee's report was presented to Parliament on 22 January 1667.
 Versions of the report that appeared in print concluded that Hubert was one of a number of Catholic plotters responsible for starting the fire.

-Abroad in the Netherlands, the Great Fire of London was seen as a divine retribution for Holmes's Bonfire, the burning by the English of a Dutch town during the Second Anglo-Dutch War.
+Abroad in the Dutch Republic, the Great Fire of London was seen as a divine retribution for Holmes's Bonfire, the burning of a Dutch town by English forces during the Second Anglo-Dutch War.
 In Italy, a pamphlet circulated comparing London "to Lucifer in its proud arrogance and its spectacular fall".
 In Spain, the fire was seen as a "parable of Protestant wickedness".

 On 5 October, Marc Antonio Giustinian, Venetian Ambassador in France, reported to the Doge of Venice and the Senate, that Louis XIV announced that he would not "have any rejoicings about it, being such a deplorable accident involving injury to so many unhappy people".
-Louis had made an offer to his aunt, the British Queen Henrietta Maria, to send food and whatever goods might be of aid in alleviating the plight of Londoners, yet he made no secret that he regarded "the fire of London as a stroke of good fortune for him " as it reduced the risk of French ships crossing the English Channel being taken or sunk by the English fleet.
-Louis tried to take advantage but an attempt by a Franco-Dutch fleet to combine with a larger Dutch fleet ended in failure on 17 September at the Battle of Dungeness when they encountered a larger English fleet led by Thomas Allin.
+Louis had made an offer to his aunt, the English Queen Dowager Henrietta Maria, to send food and whatever goods might be of aid in alleviating the plight of Londoners, yet he made no secret that he regarded "the fire of London as a stroke of good fortune for him" as it reduced the risk of French ships crossing the English Channel being attacked by the Royal Navy.
+Louis tried to take advantage but an attempt by a Franco-Dutch fleet to combine with a larger Dutch fleet ended in failure on 17 September at the Battle of Dungeness when they encountered a larger English naval force led by Thomas Allin.